daos-stack/daos/docs/admin/fabrics.md

-early on is if the control plane traffic will be using the same physical network as the data plane (for example, and IP-over-IB interface on the InfiniBand NIC in an InfiniBand network), or if the control plane will use a separate physical network (like an administrative Ethernet LAN).
+early on is if the control plane traffic will be using the same physical network as the data plane (for example, and IP-over-IB interface on the InfiniBand NIC in an InfiniBand network), or if the control plane will use a separate physical network (like an administrative Ethernet network).

-* For example, if there is a reliable 25GbE management LAN over which all DAOS servers, DAOS clients and DAOS admin nodes can communicate, then it is possible to use that network for the control plane.
+* For example, if there is a reliable 25GbE management network over which all DAOS servers, DAOS clients and DAOS admin nodes can communicate, then it is possible to use that network for the control plane.

-* On the other hand, if the management LAN of the DAOS servers is isolated from the client nodes' management LAN (which is a best practice to protect the server-side management interfaces), then the control plane must use TCP over the data plane network to guarantee that the DAOS servers, clients and admin nodes can communicate with each other.
+* On the other hand, if the management network of the DAOS servers is isolated from the client nodes' management network (which is a best practice to protect the server-side management interfaces), then the control plane must use TCP over the data plane network to guarantee that the DAOS servers, clients and admin nodes can communicate with each other.

-This is configured in the `daos_server.yml`, `daos_agent.yml` and `daos_contol.yml` files, by using the IP addresses (or IP names) of either then nodes' management LAN interface or an IP-over-IB interface of their high-speed NICs in the control plane configuration sections.
+The control plane network is configured in the `daos_server.yml`, `daos_agent.yml` and
+`daos_control.yml` files, by using the IP addresses (or hostnames) of either then nodes' management network interface or an IP-over-IB interface of their high-speed NICs in the control plane configuration sections.
 The settings in these three configuration files must be consistent.

+Given an 8-node cluster of nodes n[0001-0008], where:

-For example, for a cluster of 8 DAOS servers where nodes 1, 4 and 8 are defined as management service replicas, to use the IP-over-IB interfaces:
+- nodes n[0001,0004,0008] are defined as management service replicas, and
+- the '-ibs1' node name suffix represents and IP-over-IB interface,

+the following example would designate a control plane network using the IP-over-IB interface:

 ```yaml
 # daos_agent.yml